-Fix Ghost of Tsushima Audio Cutting Out on PC
+Fix Ghost of Tsushima PC Audio Cutting Out or Crackling

 Why this happens